Apollo's Chariot: Ride experience

-After departing from the station, the train begins to climb the 170 ft chain lift hill.
+After departing from the station, the station will spiel the send-off recording "Thank you and enjoy your voyage to the sun on the wings of Apollo's Chariot!" as the train begins to climb the 170 ft chain lift hill while loudspeakers play the official theme song.
 When the train reaches the top, it drops down a few feet in a pre-drop.
 The pre-drop serves to reduce the stress and pull of the chain.
-After the pre-drop, the train goes down a 210 foot drop toward a water-filled ravine at a 65 degree angle and reaches a top speed of 73 mph.
+After the pre-drop, the train goes down a 210 foot drop toward a water-filled ravine at a 65-degree angle and reaches a top speed of 73 mph.
 At the end of the ravine, the train enters a second airtime hill with a 131 ft drop.
-A short narrow above ground tunnel is at the bottom of the second drop.
+A short, narrow, above-ground tunnel is at the bottom of the second drop.
 After the tunnel, the train descends a 144 ft drop, which banks to the left as it descends.
 The train then goes through an upward helix.
 Coming out of the helix, the train drops 102 ft then turns right and rises up into the mid-course brake run.
 The train drops 48 ft out of the brake run followed by another drop at 87 ft toward the ravine.
 The train then banks right, makes a 38 ft dip, turns left and goes through a small 16 ft dip.
 The train then makes one last 49 ft airtime drop before climbing up and into the final brake run.
 There is approximately 26 seconds of airtime during the 2-minute, 15-second ride.